 You can make an appointment with your local library by calling 0345 045 5225.

-Lost, stolen or damaged bus pass
+Replacing a lost, stolen or damaged bus pass

-Return your bus pass
+How to return your bus pass

-If you no longer need your bus pass, please include a note stating reason for return and send to:
+If you no longer need your bus pass, please include a note stating the reason for return and send to: